aatmunbaxi/site/content/math/LAWRGe_2023_notes.md

     Then \\( Z\_{3dA, W/ /G} \\) is a 2d TQFT, with \\(  Z\_{3dA, W //G} ( \Sigma) \\) the _gauged Gromov-Witten invariant of \\( W \\)_, which counts the solutions of some PDE on \\( \Sigma \\), where \\( \Sigma \\) is some Riemann surface.
     (The vanilla GW invariant is when \\( G \\) is trivial.)
     The PDE in question is called the symplectic vortex equation.
-    Before we write it, let&rsquo;s introduce a function
+    Before we write it, let's introduce a function

     \begin{align\*}
     \label{eq:4}